-- The consultant will be home-based with missions to Nigeria, Ethiopia & Burkina Faso; - The consultant will report to, and be directly supervised by, the relevant Regional Technical Advisor for Climate Change Mitigation and Energy at the Addis Regional Hub, and will receive directions from and coordinate closely with UNDP's Senior Advisor on Environmental Finance and Private Sector Development; - The Consultant will be given access to relevant information necessary for execution of the tasks under this assignment;

-- The Consultant will work closely with national consultants compiling legal and institutional framework content; - The Consultant will provide finalized content for review and incorporation into ESMF to the Social and Environmental Safeguard Expert; - The Consultant will retain availability to support the finalization of all safeguards work on an asneeded basis; - The Consultant will closely interact with the other consultants hired as part of the PPG Team; - The Consultant will be responsible for providing her/his own workstation (i.e. laptop, internet, phone, scanner/printer, etc.) and must have access to reliable internet connection; - Given the global consultations to be undertaken during this assignment, the consultant is expected to be reasonably flexible with his/her availability for such consultations taking into consideration different time zones; - Payments will be made upon submission of a detailed time sheet and certification of payment form, and acceptance and confirmation by the Supervisor on days worked (with a "day" calculated as 8 hours of work) and outputs delivered.
+- The consultant will be home-based with mission to Sudan; - The consultant will report to, and be directly supervised by, the relevant Regional Technical Advisor for Climate Change Mitigation and Energy at the Addis Regional Hub, and will receive directions from and coordinate closely with UNDP's Senior Advisor on Environmental Finance and Private Sector Development; - The Consultant will be given access to relevant information necessary for execution of the tasks under this assignment; - The Consultant will work in close coordination with the Social and Environmental Safeguards Coordination Consultant and PPG Team leader to finalize the overall ESMF; - The Consultant will closely interact with the other consultants hired as part of the PPG Team; - The Consultant will be responsible for providing her/his own workstation (i.e. laptop, internet, phone, scanner/printer, etc.) and must have access to reliable internet connection; - Given the global consultations to be undertaken during this assignment, the consultant is expected to be reasonably flexible with his/her availability for such consultations taking into consideration different time zones; - Payments will be made upon submission of a detailed time sheet and certification of payment form, and acceptance and confirmation by the Supervisor on days worked (with a "day" calculated as 8 hours of work) and outputs delivered.